J-ok-git/thinking-spatially-toolkit/_pages/contact.md

 ## Open Hours

 Each branch of Stanford University Library operates their own unique hours based on space and staffing resources.
 Below is information about the open hours for the Stanford Libraries' map and GIS team branches.
+You can find the [Stanford Library-wide calendar, here.](https://library-hours.stanford.edu/)

 ### Branner Earth Science Library